odavalos/merced-weather/README.md

 Each weather station is assigned a unique indicator.
 The full list of station names, coordinates, and unique IDs is [available here](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt).

-I use the station at Milwaukee's General Mitchell Airport, whose code is `USW00014839`.
+I use the station at Merced Regional Airport, whose code is `USC00045532`.
 This station's comprehensive daily dataset is available at `https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_station/USW00014839.csv.gz`.
 Simply substitute the code of a different station to retrieve its data instead.

 Refer to `R/Retrieve_GHCN_USW00014839.R` for a demonstration of downloading and processing this dataset.
 See [NOAA's documentation](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) for detailed descriptions of the original variable definitions.